 - Rayon is a great flowing fabric to wear to keep you cool however because it is made out of synthetic fibers, just like polyester, it too repels rather than absorbs moisture.

 - Silk, although a natural fiber, also tends to repel water rather than absorbing it.
 Avoid wearing silk tops or dresses when breastfeeding as the stains will be very noticeable.

 - Pale color fabrics are also to be avoided.
 Light colors are bad news for those who sweat a lot as well as unexpected milk leaks.
-Light blues, pale greens, any shade of grey, and lighter hues of any color will show moisture right when it hits.
+Light blues, pale greens, any shade of grey, and lighter hues of any color will show moisture right when it hits the sun.